-NIS 5 billion
+NIS 5.5 billion

-Economic Waste in the Retail and Distribution Sector
+Rate of Waste in the Retail and Distribution Sector

-An international comparison shows that the waste rate in the Israeli retail and distribution sector is similar to that in the developed world, even though there is potential for higher waste rates due to Israel’s warmer climate.
-This is a testament to the relatively high standards of inventory management practiced by the Israeli retail and distribution sector.
-The rate of food waste in developing countries is higher, primarily due to inadequate distribution, storage, and selling conditions.
+An international comparison found that the rate of food waste during the retail and distribution sector in Israel is similar to that in most developed countries, despite the potential for greater waste due to Israel’s hot weather conditions.
+This indicates that inventory management during retail and distribution in Israel is conducted according to relatively high standards.
+In developing countries, waste rates tend to be higher, mainly due to inadequate distribution, storage, and marketing.

-Financial Loss in the Retail and Distribution Sector
+Financial Loss During Retail and Distribution

 * Numbers are rounded for ease of presentation.